 - Using Components With Known Vulnerabilities – Attackers know when your information is outdated, and therefore, can quickly exploit them.
 Always update your software.

 - Cross-Site Request Forgery – Victims are taken to another application, or they are tricked into using a false program on your website.
 This can lead to the victim having their bank account information stolen, and their identity compromised!

-- Missing Function Level Access Control – This sounds confusing, but what it means is that lower ranking users, general staff, have accessed your administrative accounts.
+- Missing Function Level Access Control – This sounds confusing, but what it means is that lower-ranking users, general staff, have accessed your administrative accounts.

 - Broken Authentication and Session Management – We have all heard about using two-step authentication.
-For those of us who down play it, hackers can easily bypass your password and get right into your mainframe.
+For those of us who downplay it, hackers can easily bypass your password and get right into your mainframe.

 - Injection – SQL injection is the most prominent attack for most websites.
 Using this, hackers get a full table of passwords, usernames, emails, and so on.
 This is the most damaging attack, and the most commonly occurring.

 Any application has two doors that could allow hackers to come into your system.
 These are the Port 80 and Port 443.
-While there is little you can do to limit their openness as it is the level in which your customer interacts, there are threats you need to be aware of.
+While there is little you can do to limit their openness as it is the level at which your customer interacts, there are threats you need to be aware of.
 Last year alone, over 8% of hacks direct to SQL Injection while the rest were count as malicious redirection, malware, phishing frauds.
 At some point in time, you can be targeted.
 It is a good practice to use “STRIDE” method to understand threats, which may affect your business.
-(STRIDE stand for Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, Elevation of privilege).
+(STRIDE stand for Spoofing, Tampering, Repudiation, Information Disclosure, Denial of service, Elevation of privilege).